nihar-max/Image-Classification-Male--Female-uisng-CNN-Deep-Learning/README.md

-# Image-Classification of Male & Female-uisng-CNN-Deep-Learning
+# Image-Classification of Male & Female-using-CNN-Deep-Learning